SuperBrawl II: Aftermath

 SuperBrawl II was Lex Luger's final appearance in WCW as he departed the promotion to pursue a bodybuilding career in the World Bodybuilding Federation (WBF) and jumped ship to rival promotion World Wrestling Federation (WWF) in 1993.
 Luger returned to WCW three years later on the debut episode of Monday Nitro on September 4, 1995.

 On the March 7 episode of World Championship Wrestling, Rick Rude threw a drink in Sting's face during a press conference, which led to a feud between Sting and the Dangerous Alliance.
 Ricky Steamboat, Barry Windham and Dustin Rhodes resumed their rivalry with Dangerous Alliance after SuperBrawl and joined Sting and Nikita Koloff to defeat the Dangerous Alliance in a WarGames match at WrestleWar.
 Sting held the World Heavyweight Championship until The Great American Bash, where he lost the title to Big Van Vader.
 Steamboat and Rude's rivalry culminated in an Iron Man match at Beach Blast, which Steamboat won.

 The feud between Ron Simmons and Cactus Jack continued after SuperBrawl as Jack joined forces with Mr. Hughes to feud with Simmons and his new ally Junkyard Dog.
 A tag team match was supposed to take place between the two teams at WrestleWar but Jack attacked JYD before the match rendering him unable to compete and Simmons defeated Hughes in a singles match.

 Arn Anderson and Bobby Eaton continued their feud with Steiner Brothers over the World Tag Team Championship after the event.
 On the April 11 episode of Pro, it was announced that Anderson and Eaton would defend the titles against Steiners in a steel cage match at a house show on May 3.
 Steiners would win the titles.
 Steiners would then defeat Takayuki Iizuka and Tatsumi Fujinami at WrestleWar to become the number one contenders for the IWGP Tag Team Championship.

 Brian Pillman would successfully defend the Light Heavyweight Championship against Tom Zenk at WrestleWar.
 He would hold the title until Beach Blast, where he lost the title to Scotty Flamingo.

+Home media and streaming

+The event was released on home video in the United States and the United Kingdom by Turner Home Entertainment.The event was edited down to two hours and three matches were removed.
+These were Marcus Alexander Bagwell versus Terry Taylor, Ron Simmons versus Cactus Jack, and Van Hammer and Z-Man versus Richard Morton and Vinnie Vegas.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+In August 2025, WWE uploaded the event to stream freely on their WCW YouTube channel.